pokt-network/pocket-network-protocol/ADRs/ADR0007-remove-tx-indexer.md

 ### Fig. 2 - HandleTransaction Updates

+From @h5law's spike on what the handle transaction updates would require:

 ```go
 // HandleTransaction implements the exposed functionality of the shared utilityModule interface.
 func (u *utilityModule) HandleTransaction(txProtoBytes []byte) error {